nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ### Developer Experience
 We value ensuring that developers are productive and enjoy developing with Node.js.
 Some key elements of this include:
-  - Approach-ability (both technical and community)
+  - Approachability (both technical and community)
   - Great Documentation
   - Bundling API/components which reduce the friction of using them, even though they could be external
   - Enabling/supporting external packages to ensure overall developer experience